Lossy encoding of the [Touhou lossless music collection v.19](https://nyaa.si/view/998031) (referred as "TLMC" next).

 - Incorrect filenames, e.g. `[COOL&CREATE]/2005.05.04 [CCCD-0008] 東方ホムーラン (東方アレンジセルフアレンジ) [例大祭2]/11 - ビートまりお - 博麗神社例大祭参加記念と称してこんなやっちゃった感あふれるCD作っちゃったけどどうしようという後悔の念を微妙に溢れさせつつだらだらと約8分間ほど喋っpus` has no extension.
 Some music players might not pick up these files.

-These issues and the fact that it was encoded with Opus 1.2.1 and Opus 1.3 has come out later that year made me create this new torrent.
-This torrent shouldn't have the mentioned issues.
-Also, I'm not the author of the 2018 torrent.
+These issues and the fact that it was encoded with Opus 1.2.1 and Opus 1.3 has come out later that year is what has made me create this new torrent.
+This torrent shouldn't have the mentioned issues, or any other issues for that matter.
+I also want to point out that I'm not the author of the 2018 torrent and have no affiliation with that website.

 Leave a comment if you find some issues with the torrent, I will consider fixing them if I ever do a TLMC v20 encoding.